-The Ionian Sea is a picturesque arm of the Mediterranean Sea located in the southeastern region of Europe.
+The Ionian Sea is a picturesque arm of the Mediterranean Sea in southeastern Europe.
 It is bordered by several countries known for their rich history and breathtaking landscapes.
-It lies west of mainland Greece, east of southern Italy, and south of Albania, making it a crucial maritime passage and a cultural bridge between these regions.
+The sea lies west of mainland Greece, east of southern Italy, and south of Albania, making it an important maritime passage and cultural bridge between these regions.

 Geography